zkweb-framework/ZKWeb/README.md

 ### .Net Core Support

 ZKWeb provided basic support for .net core now.<br/>
-But because NHibernate and Substitite are not support .net core yet,<br/>
+But because NHibernate and Substitite doesn't have .net core support yet,<br/>
 functions like database access are unavailable.<br/>

 ### Links and License